allo-media/tech-blog/_posts/2018-01-26-reduce-and-the-ferris-wheel-metaphor.markdown

 - `state` represents the state of the wheel basket (and the quatity of water in it)
 - `init` is the initial state of the wheel basket (it contains no water yet)
-- `actions` are the list of operations to proceed each time the basket reaches the ground again (here, filling the basket with water from the lake)
+- `actions` are the list of operations to proceed each time the basket reaches the ground again (here, filling the basket with water from the lake, sometimes emptying the basket)

 For the records, yes my coworker was still very oddly looking at me.